 If possible, check stools for worms.
 Look around their bottom for tapeworm segments.
 However, if your dog isn’t due a poop, don’t wait.
 Try to remember the last time you wormed your dog and which products were used so you can tell your veterinarian.

 Call Your Veterinarian

 Let them know what you’ve found, your dog’s worming history, and how long you’ve seen the scooting behavior.
-In most cases, your veterinarian will want to examine your dog to identify the cause for the scooting so they can treat the problem and provide some relief.
+In most cases, your veterinarian will want to examine your dog to identify the cause of the scooting so they can treat the problem and provide some relief.

-Treating a Scooting Dog
+Treating A Scooting Dog